bbli/kaggle_whale_identification/README.md

 * optimize code
 * seperate Losses?
 * log percentage of same label targets
+* create a whole new dataloader, rather than new dataiterator once expire -> to get shuffle

 * learn data augmentation library -> look at the example on Kaggle